natearoe/ecositer/README.md

-`ecositer` is a collection of tools for the analysis, standardization, and automation NRCS ecological data.
+`ecositer` is a collection of tools for the analysis, standardization, and automation of NRCS ecological data.

 contact <nateroe@gmail.com> with questions